Go Ad-Free

 Why Are There So Many Cases of Whooping Cough?

-In the US, whooping cough was more or less controlled until about a decade ago.
+In the US, whooping cough was more or less controlled until about a decade or two ago.
 Pediatricians had long used a vaccination called DPT.
 That stood for diphtheria, pertussis and tetanus.
 Before the development of the vaccine, whooping cough killed many infants in this country and around the world.
+For years, though, the DPT shot did a pretty good job protecting people from this devastating lung infection.

 What Is Whooping Cough?